 Dr. Jennifer Summit

 Jennifer Summit received her Ph.D. in English from Johns Hopkins University in 1995.
-She served as the Dean of Undergraduate Education and Academic Planning at San Francisco State since 2013.
-At San Francisco State, she led the creation of the new Division of Undergraduate Education and Academic Planning, which includes general education, writing in the disciplines and writing across the curriculum, student academic support and advising, curriculum development, student learning assessment, the Metro College Success Program, and the Institute for Civic and Community Engagement.
+Before becoming Provost, she served as the dean of Undergraduate Education and Academic Planning at San Francisco State since 2013.
+At San Francisco State, she led the creation of the new Division of Undergraduate Education and Academic Planning, which includes general education, writing in the disciplines and writing across the curriculum, student academic support and advising, curriculum development, student learning assessment, the Metro College Success Program and the Institute for Civic and Community Engagement.
 Summit also co-chaired the campus wide Student Success and Graduation Initiative Task Force, which pulls together administrators, faculty, staff and students, to monitor and increase the university’s graduation rates.

 - Jennifer Summit, Richard Reis, Amy Strage.
 “Preparing Future Professors: A Cross-Institutional Mentoring Program,” Change: The Magazine of Higher Learning 46:4 (2014): 46-51.

 - Summit, Jennifer.
 “Global Citizenship Demands New Approaches to Teaching and Learning: AASCU’s Global Challenges Initiative,” Change: The Magazine of Higher Learning 45:6 (2014): 51-57.